 2. We Actually Can’t Multi-Task… Sorry

 When in a hurry to get to the office in the morning or get your kids to work, you might try driving, drinking your coffee, all while quizzing your kid on his History test.
 Sounds like a windstorm of several activities happening all at once and heck, you might even be able to do them all.
 But the reality is, you can’t do them all at 100% and that’s a fact.

 Neuroscientists from Paris, Etienne Koechlin and Sylvain Charron of the French biomedical research agency INSERM conducted research into the brains of people while they multi-tasked using magnetic resonance imaging (MRI) scans.

-Well that’s because when you perform an act of altruism, you’re actually activating the part of the brain that deals with understanding others point of views and emotions.
+Well, that’s because when you perform an act of altruism, you’re actually activating the part of the brain that deals with understanding others’ points of view and emotions.
 Researchers at the University of Zurich in Switzerland confirmed this theory in their journal, Neuron.
 The head of the research team, Ernst Fehr goes on to explain that: